Weighted blade arrangements and the positive tropical Grassmannian: Some building blocks for weighted blade arrangements in

 \begin{rem} An weighted blade arrangement $\tau_{e_J,e_I}$ for $e_I,e_J\in\Delta_{k,n}$ as above, appears for the first time at $n=2k$, in $\Delta_{k,2k}$.
 In this case the elements $a_i$ are separated by cyclic gaps of 2 and each $r_i=1$. \end{rem}

+\begin{conjecture} Each element $\tau_{J,I} \in \mathcal{Z}_{k,n}$ induces a coarsest positroidal subdivision of $\Delta_{k,n}$; it generates a ray of the positive tropical Grassmannian $\text{Trop}^+G(k,n)$. \end{conjecture} We will return to this result in \cite{EarlyPrep}.

-We conclude this section with an application of Theorem \ref{thm:tropGrass onto Zkn} to give with the full classification of rays of the positive tropical Grassmannian as weighted blade arrangements, up to labeling.
+We conclude with an application of Theorem \ref{thm:tropGrass onto Zkn} to give with the full classification of rays of the positive tropical Grassmannian $\text{Trop}^+G(3,n)$, for $n\ge 9$, as matroidal weighted blade arrangements, up to labeling.
 See Figure \ref{fig:generalized-three-coordinate-permutohedra-biadjoint-scalar-39}.